Marshall is co-anchor of NBC4 at 5, 6 and 11 p.m. on WCMH-TV, Columbus, Ohio.

-She has received many honors, most recently the Media General reporting award in 2009 for a story focusing on Ohio Supreme Court Justice Evelyn Stratton, who discovered decades after a random act of kindness impacted the life of her missionary parents that it might not have been so random after all.
+She received the Media General reporting award in 2009 for a story focusing on Ohio Supreme Court Justice Evelyn Stratton, who discovered decades after a random act of kindness impacted the life of her missionary parents that it might not have been so random after all.

 She also won the Media General reporting award in 2007, for a report on Ohio's Death Row entitled "Dead Man Waiting."
-In the report, which examined the lengthy and costly appellate process, Colleen interviewed an inmate who she had interviewed a decade earlier.
-He is still awaiting execution.
-She was nominated for an Emmy for that same report.
+She was nominated for an Emmy for that same report

 Colleen won a regional Emmy for "Fight For Ohio," which previewed the 2004 presidential election.
 She previously won an Emmy for her special report on Ellis Island.
-She was nominated for an Emmy award for reports on the "New Appalachia Trail", which examined the lengthy commute for southern Ohio workers who drive hours every day for employment in Columbus while still raising their families in poorer, rural counties.
+She was nominated for an Emmy award for reports on the "New Appalachia Trail."
 She was also nominated for an Emmy for a report entitled "Cody's Miracle" in 2000.

 In 2001, Colleen and NBC4's Mike Jackson were honored by the Ohio Society of Professional Journalists' for Best Coverage of Minority Issues for "The State of Race."